J. Michael Williams, JD, PhD, CHAIR

 This course examines the history, organization, operation, and politics of Congress.
 Nomination and election, constituent relations, the formal and informal structures of both houses, relations with the executive branch, and policy formulation are discussed.
 Students participate in a simulation of the House of Representatives.

-This course examines the origin, nature, structure, and operation of American political parties, interest groups, and social movements, and their roles in the political process.
+This course considers the ways that American citizens can work together to affect government policy.
+It examines the origin, nature, structure, and operation of American political parties, interest groups, and social movements, and the challenges they must overcome in order to create change

 POLS 314 Campaigns and Elections (3)

 This course analyzes how rules and laws affect the roles that parties, candidates, voters, and other political actors play in elections.
 It also investigates the behavior of political actors during elections by examining campaign strategy, staffing, polling, advertising, turnout, and symbolic communication.
 Its main emphasis is on American federal elections, but also considers elections in a comparative context and sub-national elections in the United States.

 POLS 316D Sex, Power, and Politics (3)

 This course offers an analysis of gender in politics from historical as well as theoretical perspectives.
 Topics examined include: gender power, leadership, and governance; social, economic, and political factors explaining women’s political status and participation in relation to men’s; and the women’s movement as a political movement.

 POLS 321 Constitutional Law and American Government: Federalism and Separation of Powers (3)